purpleposeidon/v11/README.md

 At the first level, this is done by storing data in column-oriented tables (["Structs Of Arrays"](https://gamedevelopment.tutsplus.com/articles/what-is-data-oriented-game-engine-design--cms-21052)).
 At the second level, this is done by applying [database normalization](https://en.wikipedia.org/wiki/Database_normalization) [techniques](http://www.dataorienteddesign.com/).

+This crate is still WIP.

 `v11` ensures consistency using `Tracker`s: when a row is deleted, any dependents on that row are given a chance to react.

-This crate is still heavily WIP.

 ```rust